scubajorgen/pdok_top10nl_server/ThePdokStylingProject.md

 * Water with ```functie``` 'vloeiveld' has a dark blue outline color, like 'waterzuivering' has a red outline color
 * Roads and runways with ```status``` 'buiten gebruik' have a dashed red casing, long dashes ('in uitvoering' are black long dashes).
 For example airport
 * Also for the ```typeinrichtingselement```'kilometerpaal' (road) the value is shown, like for 'kilometerpaal spoorweg' and 'kilometerpaal water'
+* When zooming in on ```typefunctioneelgebied``` 'Grafheuvel', it is shown as a circle
+* Colors are used for labels: blue for water, pink for 'heidegebied', green for 'bosgebied' and 'streek, veld', dark blue for 'gebouw' and 'inrichting'
+* A slight distinction is made between 'straat' (blue casing) and 'overige weg' (gray casing)
+* On airports the 'startbaan' and 'rollerbaan' are drawn

 ### Deviations
 * We don't have roads with separate lanes on higher scales ('gescheiden rijbanen').
 Zooming in to scale 1:10.000 shows lanes seperately.